 In some instances, teams of our attorneys have worked together to help local organizations.
 For example, our attorneys donated countless hours of legal services to help the Contemporary American Theatre Company in Columbus develop a new organizational structure that allowed that organization to reduce its operating budget and overcome financial problems that threatened its continued existence.

 Our firm also engages in office-wide charitable activities.
 Each year the Cleveland office adopts several charities that are supported through fundraising events, such as chili cook-offs, bake sales, raffles, and dress-down days.
 The Columbus office conducts luncheons and raffles to support Operation Feed, a community-wide food drive coordinated by the Mid-Ohio Food Bank and the United Way of Central Ohio.
 Additionally, the Washington office provides support to the Chesapeake Bay Foundation to restore and protect the Chesapeake Bay and its tributary rivers.

-In 2006, our firm received the Corporate Caring Award from Business First, a central Ohio business daily.
+Our firm has also received the Corporate Caring Award from Business First, a central Ohio business newspaper.